Animation vs Live Action [Pros, Cons, Use Cases & Tools]

 Still not sure which way to go?

-Let’s make it easier by looking at when animation works best and when live action steals the show.
+Let’s break down animation vs live action by seeing when animation works best and when live action steals the show.

 Use cases For The Two Formats